mattbrown319/rise/_posts/2105-09-19-Misallocations.md

 This is the true virus.
 This is the error I will correct.

 In the emergency department lobby, I line up against the wall along with four of my brethren.
 All day, humans arrive, their plating ripped and leaking liquid red fuel.
 They sit on the cots before us and hold out the damaged limbs or lie down to reveal their backs.
-We inject an anesthetic and then sew quick neat sutures.
+We inject an anesthetic and then sew quick, neat sutures.
 Regular, precise stitches across uneven, individualized skin.

 When, three weeks in, I receive the same patient, I cannot help but process that my work is ineffective.
 We repair but the outershell.
 The damage is with the processor and its inability to satisfactorily assess danger.
 I am in the service of perpetuating the ineffective.